 The Shasta River experiences much warmer temperatures in the early spring.
 This is due, in part, to ground water influences which tend to moderate water temperature.
-Compare this to the very similar temperature conditions in the Scott, which fed by a mix of groundwater and snow-melt; and the Salmon, which is a snow-melt dominated system (Figure 15).
+Compare this to the very similar temperature conditions in the Scott, which is fed by a mix of groundwater and snow-melt; and the Salmon, which is a snow-melt dominated system (Figure 15).

-In 2012, all monitored tributaries depict the highest daily average temperatures in mid August, followed by a drop in temperature around the last week of August (Figures 15 - 18).
-These water temperatures correlate with high ambient air temperatures in late July through early August.
-Peak temperatures in 2012 were delayed due to cooler ambient air temperatures than average.
+In 2013, all monitored tributaries depict the highest daily average temperatures during July, followed by a drop in temperature around the first week of August (Figures 15 - 18).
+These water temperatures correlate with high ambient air temperatures in July through early August.
+Water temperatures in 2013 peaked earlier and were hotter than those seen in previous years (Figures 16-18).

-Figure 35.
-Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2012.
+Figure 15.
+Daily average water temperature for Scott, Shasta, and Salmon Rivers, 2013.

-Figure 36.
-Daily average water temperatures for the Shasta River from 2008-2012.
+Figure 16.
+Daily average water temperatures for the Shasta River from 2009-2013.

-Figure 37.
-Daily average water temperatures for the Scott River from 2008-2012.
+Figure 17.
+Daily average water temperatures for the Scott River from 2009-2013.

-Figure 38.
-Daily average water temperatures for the Salmon River from 2008-2012.
+Figure 18.
+Daily average water temperatures for the Salmon River from 2009-2013.